 Nick Bonfield picks out his nine best USPGA Championship shots since the turn of the millennium…

-9 Best USPGA Championship Shots Of The Century
+9 Best PGA Championship Shots Of The Century

-Nick Bonfield picks out nine of best shots hit at the USPGA Championship since the turn of the millennium.
+Nick Bonfield picks out nine of the best shots hit at the PGA Championship since the turn of the millennium.

 In no particular order…

 1) YE Yang – 2nd shot to 72nd hole – 2009 PGA Championship (Pictured above)

 Before the start of the final round at Hazeltine, Tiger Woods sat atop the leaderboard.
 This was significant for two reasons: one, he’s possibly the greatest golfer ever to have played the game, and two, he’d never lost a 54-hole lead in a Major Championship.
 And who was the man hoping to deprive him of that?
 YE Yang, a man who’d won once on the PGA Tour and never breached the top 30 in a Major.

 Still, he went toe-to-with Woods on a pulsating Sunday, edged ahead with a chip-in eagle on the 13th and sat one clear standing over his approach to the 18th.
 His 3-hybrid narrowly avoided overhanging trees, stayed in the air for an eternity and pitched inches away from the hole.
 He went on to hole the six-footer and become the first ever Asian to win a Major Championship.

 2) Shaun Micheel – 2nd shot to 72nd hole – 2003 PGA Championship